 •Support for DICOM overlays (annotations or graphic overlays included in the file).

-•Export of DICOM images to JPEG and BMP picture formats and DICOM series/sequences to movies in WMV format.
+•Export of DICOM images to JPEG and BMP picture formats and DICOM series/sequences to movies in WMV or MP4 formats.

 •Display DICOM file structure with searchable DICOM tags, their descriptions and values.